Austin woman discovers urn with ashes inside at Goodwill store

 Randall and her husband have dubbed the urn “Jackie,” in a way to provide a sense of respect and integrity for its occupant, she said.
 Currently, the two haven’t narrowed down any leads on who might be missing the urn.

-While the ceramic doesn’t have any identifying markers pointing to its occupant, Austin Police officials told KXAN cremated remains can be tested for DNA samples.
-During the cremation process, bones and teeth remain and when extracted and analyzed can potentially be matched to a DNA strain.
+While the ceramic doesn’t have any identifying markers pointing to its occupant, Austin Police officials told Nexstar’s KXAN cremated remains can be tested for DNA samples.
+During the cremation process, bones and teeth remain and, when extracted and analyzed, can potentially be matched to a DNA strain.
 However, the amount of ashes remaining and the level of heat used during the process can affect the DNA analysis.

 “It is common for families who are cleaning out houses during big life events such as a death in the family or a cross-country move to donate in bulk, and an unusual item could easily be mixed in.
 Normally, that’s the fun of shopping at Goodwill — you never know when you’re going to stumble upon a cool vintage piece or an old family heirloom,” said Angela McKendree Marshall, vice president of marketing and communications for Goodwill Central Texas.
 “However, this is the first time I’m aware of any reported case of an urn being donated.”